Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/t_working_in_multinode/c_multinode.md

 The connection dispatcher service allows running multiple nodes, which listen at the same access points (interface/port pairs) on the same host.

-You can set the dispatcher to use either a round-robin load balancing, or define a one-to-one relationship between a partner and a node.
-A one-to-one relationship ensures that for any given partner the transfers are kept in the correct chronological order.
+You can set the dispatcher to use either a round- robin load balancing, or define a one- to- one relationship between a partner and a node.
+A one- to- one relationship ensures that for any given partner the transfers are kept in the correct chronological order.

-### Run-time files
+### Run- time files

 All runtime data are stored on a shared file system.